jerryzhou196/remnote-see-previous-ratings/README.md

 ## Usage

 After installing, the addon will be integrated within the flashcard review section.
 Each color corresponds to a rating, and is displayed in chronological order from oldest to newest.
+Check the addon settings to see what kind of rating (AGAIN, HARD, GOOD, EASY, RESET, LEECH) corresponds to what color.
+The color mappings can also be directly configured.

 ## Remnote Frontend Intern Application